projectsveltos/sveltos/docs/events/addon_event_deployment.md

       targetPort: 9376
 ```

-A NetworkPolicy instance is instantiated from the ConfigMap content, using information from Service (labels and ports) and it is created in the managed cluster.
+A NetworkPolicy instance is instantiated from the ConfigMap content, using the information from Service (labels and ports) and it is created in the managed cluster.

 ```yaml
 apiVersion: networking.k8s.io/v1